SpaghetMeNot/normalmagic/docs/install.md

 1. Download the latest "addon" .zip file.
 2. Drag the .zip file into Blender and press ++"OK"++. ![install_addon](./assets/install/install_addon.png)

-You should now see a "Normal Magic" tab in the sidebar of the 3D viewport:
+You should now see a "Normal Magic" tab in the sidebar of the 3D viewport.

 ![addon panel](./assets/add-on/addon_panel.png)